Huinnyeoul Culture Village

-Sign of Huinnyeoul Culture Village information bureau.

-Huinnyeoul Culture Village is a seaside town of Yeongseon-dong, Yeongdo District, Busan, South Korea, located on a high cliff.
+Huinnyeoul Culture Village is a seaside town in Yeongseon-dong, Yeongdo District, Busan, South Korea, located on a high cliff.

 History

-Huinnyeoul was originally a small fishing village, but when many Korean War refugees fled here, it became tightly packed with narrow alleyways.
-In 2010, many local artists took efforts to remodel the area.
-Murals were painted, houses remodeled, and Huinnyeoul turned into a small village.
+Huinnyeoul was originally a small fishing village, but when a large number of Korean War refugees fled there, it became a densely populated, impoverished shanty town.
+Beautification efforts were undertaken in 2010 by the community and by local artists, with murals painted throughout the village and many of the homes repaired or remodeled.
+Huinnyeoul is now one of several of Korea's culture villages, and has become a popular tourist attraction.

 Name

-It is nicknamed Korea's Santorini.
-Huinnyeoul Munhwa Maeul got its name from the white water bubbles that the streams coming from the mountain Bognaesan created when they reached the ocean in front of Yeongdo.
+Huinnyeoul has been nicknamed Korea's Santorini.
+The village's name, which means 'white rapids,' comes from the white water bubbles that the streams coming down from Bongnae Mountain created when they reached the ocean in front of Yeongdo.